Learn / Guides / Website analysis guide

 Why they’re important: by creating a fleshed-out persona, you will get to know the motivations, fears, and concerns of your ideal website user.
 Creating user personas is a useful exercise for better understanding the different ways people search for, buy, and use your products or services.

 How to do it: to create user personas, you first need to gather relevant psychographic (psychological characteristics) and demographic data about your users.
 It’s simple to collect it with an on-page survey on a highly trafficked page of your website.

 Collect relevant demographic details, like age, occupation, and income, but also ask questions that address the following three overarching queries:

 Who are you?

 What’s your main barrier to achieving this goal?

 Analyze the data (we have a user persona analysis template that can help), and use the most frequent answers to build a persona that represents the largest chunk of your user base.

-What it is: market research is a set of techniques used to better understand a company’s target market.
+What it is: market research is a set of techniques used to better understand a company’s target market and potential users.
 Some common market research techniques are surveys, focus groups, 1-on-1 interviews, and customer observation.